 PASTIC information professionals acting as agents of change, also realizing that technology information services are important for the industry for improving production and capacity development, initiated specialized information services focusing on marketing strategies and innovation, necessary for the survival of any growing industry.
 Thus a need was felt to improve education; training and innovation system of the innovators and the industrial sector through outreach activities through which they will be made to realize that availability of knowledge strengthens innovators capacity to produce new knowledge.
 Therefore, PASTIC felt that in order to promote research and innovation in the industry, an initiative needs to be taken by PASTIC to extend its services to the industry.
-Now PASTIC is in the process of expanding its Technology Information services focused towards the industry.
-As part of this activity PASTIC has been approaching various active chambers of commerce and industry in the country to organize awareness seminars for their members.
+Now PASTIC is in the process of expanding its Technology Information services focused towards the industry in the country to organize awareness seminars for their members.
 The objective is to sensitize the representatives of the industry and trade sector about S&T information services of